Mystery behind whale shark rendezvous solved?

 A new study has discovered a potential reason why whale sharks congregate in colossal numbers at just a handful of global locations.

-Large schools of the world’s biggest fish gather at around 20 hotspots worldwide, off the coasts of countries such as Australia, Belize, the Maldives and Mexico.
+Large schools of the world’s biggest fish, the whale shark, gather at around 20 hotspots worldwide, off the coasts of countries such as Australia, Belize, the Maldives and Mexico.

 The reason behind the selection of these specific locations has until now been a mystery, but researchers believe that they offer an ideal combination of both deeper waters for foraging and warmer shallows for basking.

 "Sharks are ectotherms, which means they depend on external sources of body heat,” says Dr Bryce Stewart, supervising author from the University of York.
 “Because they may dive to feed at depths of more than 1,900 metres, where the water temperature can be as cold as 4 degrees, they need somewhere close by to rest and get their body temperature back up.”

 Scientists from the University of York partnered with the Maldives Whale Shark Research Programme (MWSRP), and discovered that the shark “aggregation sites” share the common features of warm, shallow water near a sharp sea-floor drop off into deep water.